-#FEAS – Feminist Educators Against Sexism are an Australian-based international feminist collective committed to interrupting, challenging and otherwise shouting out about sexism in the academy and other educational spaces.
+#FEAS – Feminist Educators Against Sexism are committed to interrupting, challenging and otherwise shouting out about sexism in the academy and other educational spaces.

-By challenging sexism through humour, irreverence and collective action we hope to highlight the inequalities, absurdities and the dreary everydayness of sexism in the academy.
-From the original three, #FEAS now number over 400 and are located in Australia and all over the world including UK, Aotearoa New Zealand, Sweden, Belgium, the USA, Canada and Saudi Arabia.
+By challenging sexism through humour, irreverence and collective action we highlight the inequalities, absurdities and dreary everydayness of sexisms in the academy.
+From the original three, #FEAS now has hundreds of international members.

 Read an article about #FEAS from the The Age/The Sydney Morning Herald

 Read a blog post by #FEAS from the Australian Association for Research in Education (AARE)

 Read an Australian Broadcasting Corporation (ABC) article featuring #FEAS: ABC article